 2) Stanton’s pal, Jack Nicholson, told him, in the 1960’s, not to do anything, to just let the wardrobe do the acting.
 It became an acting principle.
 To be rather than to do.

-Rest of cast and crew (beautiful panoramas and sunsets by cinematographer Tim Suhrstedt), including director David Lynch (HDS played in six of his films and the Twin peak series) and fellow character actor Tom Skerritt (Alien, Top Gun), deliver enjoyable characterization.
+The rest of cast and crew (beautiful panoramas and sunsets by cinematographer Tim Suhrstedt), including director David Lynch (HDS played in six of his films and the Twin Peaks series) and fellow character actor Tom Skerritt (Alien, Top Gun), deliver enjoyable characterization.

 Thanks for everything Harry.